ignazio-bovo/ignazio-bovo/README.md

 ### Info 👋

-I'm Ignazio and I'm currently a blockchain/backend developer building [Joystream DAO](https://www.joystream.org/).
+I'm Ignazio and I'm currently a blockchain/backend developer

 - 🔭 I’m currently working for Datura.ai
 - 📫 How to reach me: LinkedIn / X (links in the profile section)